Industry Foundation Class STEP/XML Files (IFC) Reader Parameters

 This parameter specifies whether the geometric representations of projecting elements (for example, pilasters and other decorative items) should be added to the geometric representations of the objects they are related to.
 This will apply to any object whose type is a subtype of IfcFeatureElementAddition.

-This parameter specifies whether the IFC reader should evaluate CSG solid geometries or not.
+This parameter specifies whether or not the reader should evaluate CSG solid geometries.
 If the CSG evaluation is not performed in the IFC reader, FME will automatically perform the evaluation when it is required.
 However, in some cases, this will result in solids which contain extraneous faces or protrusions.
 This can be prevented by having the IFC reader evaluate all CSG solids as they are read.

 The default value for this parameter is No.